Jackson Murugara

-Jackson Murugara I.M.C., (born 7 April 1970) is a Kenyan Roman Catholic prelate who is the Coadjutor Bishop of the Roman Catholic Diocese of Meru, Kenya.
+Jackson Murugara I.M.C., (born 7 April 1970) is a Kenyan Roman Catholic prelate who is the Bishop of the Roman Catholic Diocese of Meru, Kenya.
 He is a member of the Order of the Consolata Missionaries.
 He was appointed bishop on 16 January 2025 by Pope Francis.
 He was consecrated and installed at Meru, Diocese of Meru on 19 March 2025.
+He succeeded as local ordinary at Meru on 1 January 2026, following the age-related retirement of Bishop Salesius Mugambi.

 Early life and education

 He was born on 7 April 1970 at Kamanyaki, Tharaka-Nithi County, in the Diocese of Meru, in Kenya.
 He attended the Muthitwa Primary School, from 1981 until 1988.
 He then transferred to Mitiri Boys' School, before he entered St. Pius X Minor Seminary Nkubu in Nkubu, Meru County, where he studied from 1990 until 1992.
 He holds a degree in Philosophy and Religious Studies, awarded by the Consolata Institute of Philosophy, in Nairobi.
 He also graduated with another degree from the Pontifical Urban University.
 From 1997 until 2001, he studied Theology at the Missionary Institute of London, affiliated with Middlesex University.